Frequently Asked Questions

 Q: I have noticed sediment in the bottle; what is it and does it affect the quality of the Certo?

-A: This may either be very fine particles of the apple pulp used to make Certo, or sometimes very small amounts of undisolved pectin powder.
-In either case, it is quite harmless, and has no effect on the quality or effectiveness of the Certo.
+A: This may be very small amounts of dissolved pectin powder.
+It is harmless and has no effect on the quality or effectiveness of the Certo.
 In all instances you should shake the bottle well before use.

 Q: My Certo has passed its “Best before date”.
 Is it still safe to use?

 A: It will not do you any harm, but it is likely to give a poorer set to your jam.
-It is best to get fresh supplies of Certo.
+It is best to get fresh supplies of Certo from our on-line shop .

 Q: Where can I buy Certo?